neelsmith/JustUnifyTheDocs.jl/docs/src/index.md

 ## How it works

 The `readpages` functions recursively looks at content of a given directory and creates a Vector of `JTDPage`s.
-The current version of `JustUnifyTheDocs` makes the following assumptions:
+The current version of `UnifyJustTheDocs` makes the following assumptions:

 - invisible directories (names starting with `.`) are skipped
 - directories reserved for Jekyll's use (names starting with `_`) are skipped